Skip to main content

 Transparent

-For a broader audience, the diagonal line should appear at a lower opacity.
+For a broader audience, the slash should appear at a lower opacity.

 It can also be extended to bleed off the page when containing larger amounts of text.